 This year I scored a fabulous spring porch item at a very unexpected place.
 You won’t believe where I got the white side table!

 FIVE BELOW of all places!
 I was at Five Below with the kids the other day and there is a lot of cute home and garden accessories!
 No reason to spend more money on something that may or may not last more than a year anyway!
 I find that outdoor furniture, no matter how much you spend on it, does not hold up as long as you would like!

 I love adding a pillow and blanket to our porch chair.
 However, a pillow or blanket might not work out if you have an uncovered space.
 Even though our space is covered, the pillow still gets hit from the elements, so I am sure to choose an outdoor pillow.
 If the weather is really bad, I try to remember to bring in the pillow and blanket.

 This might not be a practical option for you, so it is something to consider!

 The layered doormat look is still a big trend.You can add a bit of style and your own personality with a fun doormat.
 For an even richer look, add a layered doormat look.
 Find a patterned larger rug for the base layer and then add a cute and fun smaller doormat for the top layer.

 We have had the black and white rug for a few years and I still LOVE it.
-Unfortunately, it was from Target and I can’t seem to find it but hopefully there will be new ones available this year.
+This is a similar black and white rug option.
 The rug has held up so well and even after a few years does not need to be replaced.
 However, doormats don’t hold up as well and usually need replacing every year–especially after a long winter!

 I was so excited to put out my new lemon doormat that I have been talking about since I purchased it a few months ago!
 The doormat was the inspiration for the rest of the porch as I added little pops of yellow!
 Once I get the rest of our summer flowers, I will be sure to incorporate more yellow.